HarrisonWelch/MyOpenKattisSolutions/README.md

 ## Description

-This repository contains my solutions to the coding challenge site OpenKattis.
+This repository contains my solutions to the coding challenges on the site [OpenKattis](https://open.kattis.com/).
 These are my (usually) Python solutions to problems I have solved (or at least tried).

 Country: [United States of America](https://i.kym-cdn.com/entries/icons/original/000/011/859/murica.jpg)